Get 90 dB/2.8V and a valve friendly impedance.

 An 8" bass driver, a 4" midrange driver and a tweeter was very much what could have been on the agenda in the Seventies and except for the dome tweeter, these drivers could have been right out of the Seventies.
 Well, the spider chassis are new, but cones, surrounds and voice coils haven't changed much over the years.
 I do believe dome tweeters have improved significantly since then.
 The most common Audax and Peerless domes of the Seventies weren't the last things in this area.

-Two 37 litre vented boxes from the Philips 9710 driver experiments were at hand and from the TS measurements a reasonably bass performance could be achieved.
-When ordering the drivers I included a ready-made enclosure for the small MCA12 drivers.
-I never used these plastic containers before, but it appears to do better than expected - and it saves an awful lot of time.
-The mid cab is lightly stuffed with MDM3 from Monacor.
+Two 37 litre vented boxes were at hand and from the TS measurements of the CA22 driver a reasonably bass performance could be achieved.
 The SEAS 27TDC and 27TFFC were available and the 27TFFC appeared to have the smoothest sound so this one was chosen for the final design.
 These two tweeters were readily interchangeable without any modifications to the crossover.